עברית | English |

 Visiting the Wounded

-Teams from Chai Ashkelon and Chabad visit with the wounded at Barzilai Hospital, Ashkelon.
-The wounded children were given toys and games and the adults received Books of Psalms and pictures of the Rebbe.
+Teams from Chai Ashkelon visit with the wounded at Barzilai Hospital, Ashkelon.
+The wounded children were given toys and games and the adults received Books of Psalms.
 The vast majority of the wounded were victims of trauma thus galvanizing Chai to complete the only local Trauma Center as quickly as possible.
 The Trauma Center will deal with trauma victims after their release from the hospital providing psychological counseling as well as other therapeutic treatments designed to help them cope with the trauma that they have experienced

 A Speedy Recovery to Tair Bat Avital